Naval Training Center San Diego: Base closure

 The end of the Cold War led to military downsizing and the need to close surplus bases.
 In 1993, the federal Base Realignment and Closure Commission slated NTC for closure.
 Since 1994, RTC Great Lakes in Illinois has been the Navy's only basic training facility.

 The Navy closed NTC facilities incrementally.
 As the military functions on the base dwindled, so did the Navy's budget.
 Fearing the lack of activity on the base would lead to security problems, the City and Navy entered into a master lease agreement in 1995 allowing the City interim use of 67 acre of the base site.
 The agreement was later amended to include more than half of the NTC property, with approximately 75 buildings occupied by interim users.
 These buildings were subleased from the City to various parties including film companies, nonprofit organizations, City departments and small businesses.
 In addition, interim leasing allowed the City to maintain the buildings and landscape areas at a higher standard of maintenance than an otherwise decreasing Navy caretaker budget could provide.
 The Navy officially closed NTC on April 30, 1997, and all military operations ceased.

 The southernmost portion of the base was not closed but was retained by the military under the control of Naval Base Point Loma.
 Facilities still in military use include a medical clinic, a small Navy Exchange store and a gas station.
 In addition, 500 units of military housing were constructed.

+Racetrack

+In 2000, a 1.65 mi street circuit was laid out on the roads of the former Naval Training Center, hosting a Trans-Am Series race.